 Discipline is something you’ve been taught, if not mastered, throughout your childhood.
 Music without discipline is not music, so you understand the upper hand you have there.
-Hopefully, you already know how to schedule your day.
-Fitting in practice time and sticking to it is something that will come naturally to you.
+Hopefully, you

 You’ve Already Taken On Life.
 Why Get Flustered Over An Instrument?